o3de/sig-graphics-audio/rfcs/MaterialComputeShader/RFC_MaterialWithComputeShaders.md

 }
 ```
 Two things are unique when compared to all other *.shader.template files that ship with O3DE:
-- The `SAMPLE_LEVEL_LOD=0` macro definition, which, as explained in the comment, will make sure
+- The `CS_SAMPLERS` macro definition, which, as explained in the comment, will make sure
-that all the shader code will call Texture2D.SampleLevel(coord, SAMPLE_LEVEL_LOD) instead of
+that all the shader code will call Texture2D.SampleLevel(coord, 0) instead of
  Texture2D.Sample(coord).
+This good enough at the moment to avoid DXC compilation issues.
+BUT, in the future which function to call like SampleLevel or SampleGrad will be improved
+to provide more flexibility when shading.
 - There's only one entry point of type `Compute`, in this case called `MainCS`.

 ## 3. Here is the content of `MyComputeSkin.azsli`: